CarolineSchevers/JAVASCRIPT/js-research/README.md

 ## Exercise

-Every group has to do a research on one aspect of JavaScript.
+Every group has to do a research on one aspect of JavaScript. <br/>
-\n Afterwards the research will be bundled in one respository.
+Afterwards the research will be bundled in one respository.